 (1) The Department shall open the application period for the Technical Assistance Grant Program on January 15 of each year and close the application period on February 15 of the same year.
 If either of those dates falls on a weekend or holiday, the preceding Friday will be the effective date of the opening or closing respectively.

-(2) The Department shall establish a separate application for each type of assessment available.
+(2) The Department shall establish a separate application for each type of assessment grant available.

-(3) Each District must submit a separate application for each assessment for which it chooses to apply.
+(3) Each District must submit a separate application for each assessment grant type for which it chooses to apply.

-(4) All Districts are eligible for each type of assessment.
+(4) All Districts are eligible for each type of assessment grant.

 (5) All applications are due by the date established by the Department.
 No late applications will be accepted.